legodude17/MVCF/README.md

-# MVCF
+# Multi Verb Combat Framework (MVCF)

-A RimWorld mod to allow the use of range weapons provided by armor, inventory items, and health conditions (prosthetics).
+A RimWorld mod to allow the use of range weapons provided by armor, race definitions, and health conditions (prosthetics).